florinleon/ActressMas/README.md

 # ActressMas
-Algorithms for agents using the Actor model
+A .NET multiagent framework based on the Actor model

-.

-Contents:
+Multiagent protocols and algorithms implemented with ActressMAS:

 - Simple examples of using the ActressMas framework
 - Reactive architecture for agents
 - Belief-Desire-Intention (BDI) architecture for agents